ARYANPOKHRIYAL/Business-Insights-360/README.md

 - **Unit Economics:** Insights about the Individual customer's breakdown of Key Metrics(COGS and Gross Margin) in a Donut Chart, and about the Net Profit made after Operational Expenses using a Waterfall chart.

+## Supply Chain View :

+- **View objective:**

+    **1.** Created a Dashboard for _[Supply Chain View](https://github.com/ARYANPOKHRIYAL/Business-Insights-360/blob/Aryan/Supply%20Chain%20View.pdf)_

+- **KPI Visuals:** KPI Visuals for Forecast Accuracy, Net Error and ABS Error compared with their benchmark values(Last year).

+- **Accuracy/Net Error Trend:** Monthly Distribution of Net Error and Forecast Accuracy (cuurent and last year) using a Line and Clustered Column Chart.

+- **Key Metrics by Products:** Distribution of Key metrics based on products for the Supply Chain Team.

 ## Technical & Soft Skills: